SAN FRANCISCO’s BEST ●Attractions●Neighborhoods/Shopping+Restaurants

 ●SuperDuper Burgers 783 Mission St. Tasty, well-priced fast food.

-South Park South Park Ave./2nd St. Founded in 1857, when it was surrounded by stylish brick homes that eventually were destroyed in the 1906 earthquake, this tiny oval park is now particularly popular with tech workers in the area.
-It was recently renovated and features a large grassy area, picnic tables, and a contemporary children’s playground.
+South Park South Park Ave./2nd St. Founded in 1857, when it was surrounded by stylish brick homes that eventually were destroyed in the 1906 earthquake, this tiny oval park is the oldest public park in San Francisco.
+Now it is particularly popular as a lunch spot with tech workers in the area.
+It was recently renovated and features a large grassy area, picnic tables, and a contemporary children’s playground with a net swing, a serpentine climbing structure, and a butterfly garden.
 Jack London Alley is named for the author, who was born nearby at Third and Brannan streets.

 image courtesy of venue